iobroker-community-adapters/ioBroker.info/docs/en/info.md

 When you mouse over ![Changelog Icon] (img/changelog.png), you'll see the most important changes since your release.
 Click on ![Documentation](img/readme.png) to display the complete description of the adapter.

-If the host - ie JS controller - is outdated, then an extra box appears below "New adapters" with the message that you should update the host.
+If the host - ie JS-Controller - is outdated, then an extra box appears below "New adapters" with the message that you should update the host.

 ## New adapters